iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

 Create a file named `dothis-completion.bash`.
 From now on we will be referring to this file with the term **completion script**.

-Once we add some code to it, we will `source` to allow the completion to take effect.
+Once we add some code to it, we will `source` it to allow the completion to take effect.
 We must `source` this file **every single time we change something in it**.

 We will discuss our options for registering this script whenever a bash shell opens [later on](#registering-the-completion-script).